cubasve/Hangman/README.md

 **Description:**
 The player is presented with a random word in underscores, where each line represents a letter in the word.
-The player inputs a guess one letter at a time to eventually guess the full word.
+The player enters a guess one letter at a time to eventually guess the full word.
-Each character that is incorrectly guessed and is not in the word/phrase will result in a body part being drawn.
+Each character that is incorrectly guessed will result in a body part being drawn.
 The user can only make six mistakes before the hangman is completely drawn.

 May the odds be in your favor.